mk1MoreBugs/private_clinic/README.md

 # About projects
 Admin panel for managing a private clinic and tracking financial indicators.
+This is practical work at the university.

 ## Stack used